Dealing With The Breach Of A Car Warranty?

-At Waddell Law Firm LLC, in Prairie Village, Missouri, we are on the side of the consumer.
+At Waddell Law Firm LLC, in Kansas City, Missouri, we are on the side of the consumer.
 Having years of experience handling all types of consumer law cases, including auto dealer fraud and other consumer fraud, we understand the frustration that consumers feel when they have been deceived.
 We are committed to fighting for your rights and seeing that justice is done.

 For a warranty to be valid, it must include the below criteria and more:

 - Warranty must have details of terms and conditions, which includes any situations in which the warranty becomes void and how long the warranty is good for.